 Brisbane Cultural Centre

-Extends from the Brisbane Entertainment Centre on the east of Melbourne St to Kurilpa Bridge at the western end, taking in the Concert Hall.
+Extends from the Brisbane Cultural Precinct on the east of Melbourne St to Kurilpa Bridge at the western end, taking in the Concert Hall.
 State Museum art Gallery and Library and the Gallery of Modern Art GOMA.

 Discovery Centre at the Museum